 Quadrupole electromagnets for a heavy-ion linac provide a demanding application of magnet technology.
-The available space is severely limited by the size of the drift tubes, and the magnets must be cooled not only to dissipate the heat generated by the energizing current, but also because of the strong radio-frequency heating.
+The available space is severely limited by the size of the drift tubes, and the magnets must be cooled, not only to dissipate the heat generated by the energizing current, but also because of the strong radio-frequency heating.
 In addition, for a heavy ion linac where many different ions must be accelerated, the focusing field strength must be variable and the maximum field gradient as high as possible.
 A laced permanent magnet quadrupole furnishes one solution to the problems of providing an adjustable high field strength magnet in a small volume.

-The conceptual design of this type of magnet has been described previously.1 In this paper we present a short review of the principles of the magnet and discuss its design and performance.
+The conceptual design of this type of magnet has been described previously, and the performance of a proof-of-principle magnet has also been presented.
+In this paper we present a short review of the principles of this type of magnet and discuss its design and performance.